AI Use Cases/Construction

 The Problem

-Construction sales teams spend 8-12 hours weekly manually entering project data into Procore, Sage 300, or Viewpoint Vista - transcribing bid details, subcontractor contact info, RFI metadata, and change order line items from emails, PDFs, and site reports.
+Count what your construction sales team loses each week to manually keying project data into Procore, Sage 300, or Viewpoint Vista - transcribing bid details, subcontractor contact info, RFI metadata, and change order line items from emails, PDFs, and site reports.
 This manual keying introduces systematic errors: mismatched job numbers, duplicate entries, transposed labor rates, and incomplete compliance fields (Davis-Bacon wage classifications, OSHA safety codes).
-Project managers inherit corrupted data downstream, forcing rework and delaying AIA draw submissions by 5-10 days.
+Project managers inherit corrupted data downstream, forcing rework and delaying AIA draw submissions.
 Sales loses visibility into which bids are actually in-flight because CRM records lag reality by days or weeks.
 Estimators can't pull accurate historical pricing because the database reflects typos, not actual project costs.

 Revenue & Operational Impact

 These data gaps directly impact margin realization.
 When change orders aren't logged correctly into Sage 300, revenue recognition stalls.
 When RFI response dates slip into CRM late, schedule variance metrics become unreliable - masking the real cost of coordination failures.
-A typical GC loses 2-4% of project margin annually to untracked scope creep and billing disputes rooted in incomplete or late CRM entries.
+Assume untracked scope creep and billing disputes rooted in incomplete or late CRM entries cost even 2% of project margin annually - run that against your own revenue and the number gets uncomfortable fast.
 Cash flow forecasting breaks down because accounts receivable can't match submitted draws to actual contract line items.

 Why Generic Tools Fail